DoughBoiKush/OSRSCD/README.md

 #OldSchool RuneScape Cache Downloader

-The sole purpose of this project is to maintain and update the OldSchool RuneScape Cache Downloader which is based off of Method's RuneScape Cache Downloader.
+The sole purpose of this project is to update and maintain the OldSchool RuneScape Cache Downloader; which is based off Method's RuneScape Cache Downloader.

 #Contact

-If you wish to get in contact with me, you may contact me via either [Skype](skype:SapphirusBeryl) or [E-Mail](sapphirus@azorium.net).
+If you wish to get in contact with me, you may contact me on Skype at SapphirusBeryl or via E-Mail at sapphirus(at)azorium(d0t)net.

 #Legal